WEBPAGE UPDATED Tuesday June 22, 2022

 FishO2™ is a livewell oxygen system, a PSA (pressure swing absorption type) oxygen generator. http://en.wikipedia.org/wiki/Pressure_swing_adsorption

 FishO2™ requires electricity, D/C batteries.
 It is very similar to PSA medical oxygen generators sold and leased by Durable Medical Equipment companies and Home Health Agencies.
 This noisy little unit will produce some oxygen too.
 The dose, volume and concentration of oxygen you may need is NOT adjustable; you have no choice here.
 The machine is either off or on as long as your battery lasts.
+The outlet pressure is low at preset 10 psi and is not back pressure compensated.
+A giant pore air stone diffuser is necessary with minimal operational pressure to produce bubbles.

 An encased 12 volt electrical air compressor/motor pumps room air through canisters of packed hygroscopic (the tendency of a material to absorb water and having the characteristic of drawing moisture from the atmosphere) Zeolite sieve beads.
 New and dry Zeolite beads can filter out some nitrogen and deliver near 87% oxygen in limited small volumes only when the unit is brand new.
 PSA generators deliver various concentrations of mixed gases; they do not deliver pure oxygen.
 When Zeolite sieve becomes saturated with water vapor, delivery oxygen concentration falls precipitously, sieve beds stop-up, gas flow occludes and maintenance is required.
 Zeolite canisters must be replaced or the Zeolite must be taken out of the canister and regenerated.